How to Calculate & Measure Propeller Thrust

 propeller thrust calculator vs. thrust stand data

-This difference is likely caused by slight differences in the propeller - the one we used may have a different pitch than what is assumed by the calculator.
+This difference is likely caused by slight differences in the propeller - for example, the one we used may have a different pitch than what is assumed by the calculator.

 It goes to show that if you want to know the true thrust and performance of your propeller, physical testing is the way to go.